 Contract as an agreement is more executed and signed than said.
 Contracts are executed by almost every company irrespective of the industry in which they are working.
-Although different contracts would have different clauses to meet their objectives, certain clauses should make an appearance incontract almost all contracts.
+Although different contracts would have different clauses to meet their objectives, certain clauses should make an appearance in almost all contracts.
 Thus, while drafting a contract, it is of paramount importance that these indispensable clauses are not omitted so as to protect your business from miscommunication and lawsuits.
 And while signing contract what you must know has been listed below:

 1) Obligations of the Parties